 While Amazon may be the most high-profile company Colorado officials are trying to land, dozens of other businesses are also in communication with the state.
 The proposal released Thursday is a behind-the-scenes look at how economic development folks are engaging with the private sector.

 “This has aligned our community in a way that few other projects have been able to do.
 That has value well beyond Amazon,” Ament said.
-“These resources, these tools, the community alignment as it relates to growing our economy — this is all beneficial to us weather Amazon chooses us or not, so it works out.”
+“These resources, these tools, the community alignment as it relates to growing our economy — this is all beneficial to us whether Amazon chooses us or not, so it works out.”

 Subscribe to Denverite’s newsletter here.